guillaume-boutin/guil-token-exchange/README.md

 functionalities, but in the implementations.

 - Using Next.js instead of Create React App
+- Replaced Bootstrap with my own CSS from scratch, and used [Reach UI](https://reach.tech/tabs/) for the Tabs.
 - Replaced Redux for Mobx and Context for state management
 - Added live refresh of balances when Depositing, Withdrawing, or acting on an Order
 - Changed the overall architecture to follow a more object-oriented approach